walkonmars36/connect-4/README.md

 ## Technology Consultancy 12 week programme at \_Nology.io.

-### Week 4 project
+### Week 4 project - Connect 4

 Build a working game using vanilla Javascript, SCSS and BEM.

-The game is working, but I would like to implement:-
+The game is functioning, but I would like to implement the following:

 #### Next steps :